hashkat/hashkat/README.md

---- #KAT ---   Kinetic Analysis of Twitter-like networks
+--- #k@ / hashkat ---   Kinetic Analysis of Twitter-like networks
 ===

-This is open-source software for generating kinetic complex networks.
-The events that occur in the simulations are designed to mimic the events that occur in social simulations such as Twitter.
+A tool and source base for simulations that are designed to mimic the events that occur in social simulations such as Twitter.
 These events include following, tweeting, retweeting, unfollowing, and agent creation.
 Agents in our simulations represent users, and the simulation simulates their connections and the information they spread.

          ------------------------------------------------------------
         |  NOTE: you must have cmake, Python 2.x, and a C++ compiler |